 Both Shepherd and Ebinger can be tied to Tick Canyon.
 At one time, Shepherd was the claim name for one of the gold mines in Tick Canyon (see geology page - other claim names for that mine were Utopia, Champion, Dietman, and Enterprise).
 The Los Angeles Herald of September 15, 1897, states that "L. Ebinger was sold a 1/4 interest in the Lottie and Sousa Mines in Tick Canyon."
-Lewis Ebinger's name has been misspelled in more recent sources.
+The Los Angeles Times of April 19, 1903, states that "A N Ransdell and MA Ransdell to Louis Ebinger, the Spanish mine on Champion Hill, Tick Canyon, $300."
+Lewis Ebinger's name has been misspelled many times.

 Blumenberg jumped on the next train to Los Angeles in hopes of beating out the others.
 At the station, he met "Wash" Cahill who had not yet looked at his sample and was actually travelling with his family.
 He hadn't even looked at the sample yet.
 Panicking, and missing the train to Lang, Blumenberg found a driver to take him directly to the claim by car.